 The practice of modern medicine being extensively relying on technological innovations is the major driving force for the course.

-Medical Textiles for wound healing and hemostasis
+Hydrogel and medical textiles for wound healing and hemostasis

 Drug-Device combination products